We've been welcoming US students to Strathclyde for over 150 years - our first US students began studying with us in the 1850s.

-We have been joint hosts of the Scottish Fulbright Summer Institute for the last few years.
+We've been joint hosts of the Scottish Fulbright Summer Institute for the last few years.
 We also host Fulbright research students every year.

 Strathclyde also has a partnership with Fulbright to offer the Fulbright Distinguished Awards in Teaching.
 US teachers receive grants to study at a university, observe classes and complete a project pertaining to their field of educational inquiry during their time abroad.